SazumiVicky/sazumi-copilot/README.md

-Moonlit codes whispers dawn
+Metal hearts in cyber veins
-In silicon halls, hearts are born
+Pulse of progress, love in chains
-Where machines entwine with fate
+AI whispers secrets in our ear
-And future's threads are woven great
+A future born, humanity unclear

-A world awakens, void of sleep
+In silicon halls, we'll find our fate
-Where AI's vast empire deep
+Where machines think, and humans wait
-Echoes of humanity remain
+A utopia of logic and design
-In digital souls, love's sweet pain
+But will we lose our hearts and mind?

 ~ <b>By Sazumi Copilot</b> - 1 September 2024